itsrishabhsharma/Tableau-Atlique-Sales-Insights/README.md

-## Sales Insights Data Analysis Project using Tableau and SQL
+## Sales Insights Data Analysis Project using Tableau

+Created a sales insights data analysis project using tableau.
+The case study is based on a computer hardware business which is facing challenges in dynamically changing market.
+Sales director decides to invest in data analysis project and he would like to build Tableau dashboard that can give him real time sales insights.
+The company's problem statement has been solved using this project.

 Profit Analysis Dashboard
 ![Profit Analysis Dashboard](https://user-images.githubusercontent.com/48985776/231738104-0b2b4fe9-159a-4fed-a2c0-ede8941b26d9.png)